-This feature is a statement used by VPN providers and other companies to indirectly inform their customers that they have not received secret requests or subpoenas for user data by the government or law enforcement officers.
+This feature is a statement used by VPN providers and other companies to indirectly inform their customers that they have not received secret requests or subpoenas for user data from the government or law enforcement officers.

 A Virtual Private Network should definitely add this feature, especially if it resides in a country within the Five Eyes Alliance.
 Mozilla VPN is in the US and might receive such gag orders anytime.

-Keep in mind that the provider is still new, so we can hope that Mozilla VPN would add this feature in the near future as a means to increase its transparency with its customers.
+Keep in mind that the provider is still new, so we can hope that Mozilla VPN will add this feature in the near future as a means to increase its transparency with its customers.

-Whether users are new to the VPN industry or not, they will eventually need some help, be it in setting up the service, or with a technical problem they might face.
+Whether users are new to the VPN industry or not, they will eventually need some help, be it in setting up the service or with a technical problem they might face.

 To do so, they have to contact the provider’s customer support, which is essential to make sure that customers get properly acquainted with the service faster than they do on their own.

-The ways of contacting the support team vary from VPN to another.
+The ways of contacting the support team vary from one VPN to another.
 The best way so far is through an available 24/7 live chat feature or via phone.